NJayDevelopment/mongoid_forums/README.md

 A forum system for Rails 4 and Mongoid.
 Inspired by Forem.

-Created due to lack of functioning rails 4 mongoid engines.
+Created due to lack of functioning Rails 4 mongoid engines.

 # Installation